All guides

 What is usability testing and how is it useful?

-Usability testing is just one of many different types of user research, aimed to evaluate the usability of a product.
-There are several other types of user research that are different than usability testing
+Through well-designed usability tests, product teams can build impactful products that not only solve users' problems but also more effectively.
+Usability testing is just one of many user testing methods aimed to evaluate the usability of a product.
+There are other types of user research:

 • Focus Groups: Bring together a small group of users to discuss specific topics or product concepts, facilitating group discussions and idea generation.